ShashaParallax/Python-Blackjack/README.md

 # Python-Blackjack
-A Simple Blackjack Game Made in Python
+A simple Blackjack game I made in Python as my first captstone project on 11th day of '100 days of code' by Angela Yu.